crashoverride777/swifty-ads/README.md

 - isTaggedForChildDirectedTreatment (Boolean) ([COPPA](https://developers.google.com/admob/ios/targeting#child-directed_setting))
 - isUMPConsentDisabled (Boolean)

-NOTE: Adding the `isUMPConsentDisabled` field and setting it to true means SwiftyAds will not carry out any consent requests using the User Messaging Platform (UMP) SDK.
+NOTE: Adding the `isUMPConsentDisabled` entry and setting it to true means SwiftyAds will not carry out any consent requests using the User Messaging Platform (UMP) SDK.
-This means you will have to manually support GDPR (EEA) and ATT (Apple) alerts if required.
+You will have to than manually support GDPR (EEA) and ATT (Apple) alerts if required.

 ## Link AppTrackingTransparency framework